jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 This project was able to gather from _Una calle Salvador Allende_, Wikimedia Commons, map websites and others a total of 780 memorial places around the world, but the project makes a distinction between extant and non-extant places.
 Here, a place is extant if its current name is (Salvador) Allende and if it is verified to exist in OpenStreetMap and/or Google Maps.
 There are 729 extant places and the following data visualizations focus on these extant places.

 ***Important note:*** this is a **non-exhaustive** list of memorial places to Salvador Allende because there could be a lot more that are not available in _Una calle Salvador Allende_ and Wikimedia Commons, both of which relied on user submissions.
 Finding more memorial places available in online maps (without violating their terms of use and risking an IP address ban) requires more time and effort, and even then not all of these places are recorded in online maps in the first place.

+Both automated and manual data collection are prone to errors, and although enough effort has been spent to minimize these errors, the correctness and completeness of every collected data cannot be guaranteed.

 ### Number of extant places by geographic region